wvirany/blog/content/_index.md

 draft = false
 +++

-Welcome to my blog, where I write about my research interests and topics I'm learning, usually related to math and machine learning.
+Welcome to my blog, where I write about my research interests and topics I'm learning, usually related to math and machine learning, and applications in biology.